Idea Workshops for Any Topic or Challenge

 4. BONUS Facilitation Tip: When you see any members getting stuck, encourage them to keep on writing, even if their ideas feel fizzy.
 By virtue, if putting pen to paper good ideas start emerging eventually.

 5. Once the 5 minutes are up, tell everyone to stop what they are doing.
-For a more visual example of this in action, let’s imagine we were working on the challenge: “HMW Get people excited about NFTs“.
+Let’s imagine we were working on the challenge: “HMW Get people excited about NFTs” for a more visual example of this in action.

 Each team member should now have a stack of ideas in front of them.
 Since we went for quantity over quality, over 50% of these ideas won’t even be usable.
 The next step will be the first pass at finding the most promising ideas:

 1. Ask each member to choose their favourite 10 ideas.